dbcrossbar

 Schema properties

-• named_data_types (experimental): Named data types.
-These are used to declare custom column types.
-They're analogous to a Postgres CREATE TYPE statement, or a TypeScript interface or type statement.
+statement.
 Two types with different names but the same layout are considered to be different types (nominal typing).
-Many database drivers place restrictions on these types for now, but we hope to relax those restrictions in the future.
+Many database drivers place restrictions on these types for now, but we hope to relax those restrictions in the future.tables

 Table properties

-• name: The name of this table.
-This is normally only used when serializing to schema formats that require a table name.
+: The name of this table.
+This is normally only used when serializing to schema formats that require a table name.columns

 Column properties